This About page gives a general description of what Dreamflows does, and what services it provides.

 Many (but not all) of the flow sites listed in the report have links to graphs showing recent flows.
 This can be useful for seeing trends and patterns, and for obtaining the very latest flows.
 To display the graph for a given river, click on the second (blue) link.
 Note that reports via email in TEXT-ONLY format don't offer this feature, but all other formats do.

 The online reports (though currently not emailed reports) feature a dynamic linking mechanism into the bulletin board.
 This offers you an easy way to zero in on topics that apply to a particular flow site.
-Amongst other things, it also offers you a way to start a new topic applicable to a particular flow site.
+Among other things, it also offers you a way to start a new topic applicable to a particular flow site.
 For more information, visit the relevant help page.